Surmulot: open software for musical composition

 Introduction

-Surmulot is the integration of a set of home-made tools for musical composition.
+Surmulot is the integration of a set of home-made tools for music composition.
 While implemented in different languages, they share a few common principles: open source, cross-platform (well at least Windows, Linux and MacOS), high-level (manipulation of abstract concepts), interactive (everything can be modified in real time, no compilation step), experimental.

 These tools are: